atticus-sullivan/semesterplannerLua/README.md

 ## Description

-The LaTeX package `semesterplannerLua` adds commands to print timetables, lists of appointments and exams including a calendars of specified ranges.
+The LaTeX package `semesterplannerLua` provides commands to print timetables, lists of appointments and exams.
+Also it is possible to draw calendars of specified ranges (and mark dates which were previously listed).

 ## Installation